-Execution of the HELICS co-simulation is done from the command line using the helics run ... command in PyHELICS.
-Each simulator must be executed individually in order to join the federation.
-The helics run ... command condenses these individual command line execution commands through the use of a JSON called the "runner file".
+Execution of the HELICS co-simulation is done from the command line with helics_cli, or Command Line Interface.
+Each simulator must be executed individually in order to join the federation. helics_cli condenses these command line execution commands into one executable, called the runner file.